angelleye/IfThenGive/README.txt

 Examples:

-* [Home Run Challenge](http://rizzo44.com/product/2017-home-run-challenge/) - Give $5.00 When Anthony Rizzo hits a home run during a baseball game.
+* [Home Run Challenge](http://rizzo44.com/product/2017-home-run-challenge/) - If Anthony Rizzo hits a home run during a baseball game, Then Give $5.00 towards the cause.
-* [HALO](http://www.haloworldwide.org) - Helping Art Liberate Orphans - Give $10.00 When a child graduates high school.
+* [HALO](http://www.haloworldwide.org) - Helping Art Liberate Orphans - If a child graduates high school Then Give a $10.00 donation.

 == Installation ==